TeachBooks/mirror_mude_book/README.md

 For future troubleshooting, try the docker commands `docker [network, image, container] ls` to see what is running (choose one of the three options in `[ ]`).
 You can also delete the image and cnotainer from Docker Desktop.
 If a line in the `Dockerfile` is causing problems, it can be commented and the container terminal can be used to test things, once the container is activated.

-### Building the book on your computer (Docker)

-This is the custom setup for our MUDE book.
-It assumes you are a Windows user and are using Git Bash as a terminal, with Docker Desktop installed and working.
-For Mac or Linux, we assume you installed Docker Desktop and that you are using a terminal and everything works perfectly without problems because...well...it's not Windows.

-Initial build times may take a few mintutes, but then the Docker image will be cached and not be rebuilt unless needed.
-This setup will also produce the `_build` folder on your machine.
-Trying to build locally after building in docker will cause a rebuild for some reason (maybe incompatible settings?), and visa-versa.

-The typical workflow is:
-- Run the `deploy-book.sh` script.
-You should see the book build output in the terminal window.
-- View the book at [http://localhost:8000/](http://localhost:8000/) (*not* the local build at `./book/_build/html/index.html`---the interactive features won't work!).
-You can also open this by clicking the link in the Container tab
-- Do whatever book tasks you have: read, edit, use, etc
-- If you need to rebuild the book to check your changes, you may need to refresh the page (contact Robert if there is a problem)
-- Once you are finished, stop the container using the `stop-deployment.sh` script
-- Push any commits to GL